DavidCain/LazyCollate/README.md

     $ python collate.py 2 students.txt

-If the specified arguments are correct, LazyCollate will ask once for your password.
+LazyCollate will ask for your password and log in for you.
 Then, sit back while it does the rest!

+### Logging

+LazyCollate writes out to the comprehensive `collation.log`.
+The `--verbose` flag will ensure that all messages permeate to standard output in addition to this log file.

 ## Other options

-The `--verbose` flag will print human-readable warnings and error messages, as well as some information from the PDF-rendering toolkit.

 To see all available options:

     $ python collate.py --help

+## Maintenance

+This section is developed at future maintainers of LazyCollate.

+LazyCollate is designed to work with Atlassian Confluence 3.5.13's login system.
+If failed login error messages change, or if the HTML login form changes name or field names, `writeups.py` will need to be modified accordingly.

+Cookie-based logins with Mechanize don't work currently.
+The active workaround is to just `POST` the username and password with a redirect for the desired page (such as in `save_writeup()` in `collate.py`).
+See `cookie_login()` in `writeups.py` for where cookies should work.

 [mechanize]: http://pypi.python.org/pypi/mechanize/